 Everyone counts in the fight to reduce the burden of asthma, but health professionals play a key role.

 That’s why the National Asthma Education and Prevention Program (NAEPP) developed the NACI Clinical Champions Program to engage health care professionals in their communities, and across the country, in overcoming barriers to the consistent use of clinical guidelines to improve asthma care.
 Five NACI Clinical Champions were selected through a competitive process based upon the strength of their proposals to expand the reach of the quality improvement strategies and tools they tested as NACI Demonstration Projects and Strategic Partners.
-They are working with clinicians to create meaningful and lasting improvements in asthma care, and to create new leaders for asthma control.
+They worked with clinicians to create meaningful and lasting improvements in asthma care, and to create new leaders for asthma control.

 - Increase adoption by primary care providers of the six key messages from the NAEPP’s Guidelines Implementation Panel (GIP) Report.

 - Stimulate the integration and implementation of the six GIP messages throughout health systems via a network of informed and respected health care providers.

 - Bring about positive changes in practice behaviors consistent with the GIP messages.

 The Medical Society of Virginia Foundation expanded upon its NACI Demonstration Project—Improving Asthma Care and Treatment (IMPACT) quality improvement initiative—by funding seven additional teams to expand and replicate the project.
 IMPACT was a successful program for practice improvement that enabled physician teams to improve the identification of patients with asthma; appropriately classify their severity; assess their asthma control at follow-up visits; and provide them with a plan to recognize and manage an exacerbation.
 [Full Profile]